The good news is that potty training your Yorkie does not need to be difficult.

 Especially when it comes to housetraining.

 You may have heard that you can’t teach an old dog new tricks.
-And while this isn’t exactly true, we do have to agree that it’s much easier to teach a puppy how to use the bathroom outside than it is to teach an adult.
+And while this isn’t exactly true, we do have to agree that it’s much easier to teach a puppy how to use the bathroom outside than it is to potty train an adult Yorkshire terrier.